 Civil and construction engineers in some companies are utilizing advanced digital tools, such as BIM, to create detailed 3D models of the fab before construction begins.
 BIM can help identify potential issues and challenges early in the process, reducing delays and costs.
 BIM can also help with the ongoing operation and maintenance of the fab, by providing detailed information on the various systems and components of the facility.

 Prefabrication involves the manufacture of building components off-site, which are then assembled on-site.
 Structural engineers facilitate this process which help reduce the amount of time and labor required for on-site construction, and can also improve quality control by ensuring that components are manufactured to exacting standards.
-Prefabrication can also reduce waste, as materials can be optimized for specific components.
+Prefabrication design by structural engineers can also reduce waste, as materials can be optimized for specific components.

 Modularization involves the use of pre-fabricated building components that are assembled on-site to create the final facility.
 Modular construction involves building components off-site in a controlled environment, which can then be assembled on-site.
 This approach reduces the amount of time spent on construction and can also reduce costs.